Image & Video APIs

 The request body should include:

-• An operation field (at the top level) that defines whether to add or remove the roles to the specified principal.
+• An operation field (at the top level) that defines whether to add or remove the roles from the specified principal.

-• A principals object specifying the principal to assign roles to.
+• A principal object specifying the principal to assign roles to.

 • A roles array containing one or more role assignment objects.
 Each object may optionally include scope_id and/or policy_parameters, depending on the role.